PriyankaSPawar/Data-Cleaning-and-Storytelling_with_Pandas_Seaborn/README.md

     - discounts by product categories
     - discounts by brands
 - `brands.csv` is not useful for the analysis but only used when visualizing the data with respect to the brand names

+## Data Cleaning
+The dataset underwent a rigorous cleaning process to ensure data integrity:

+**Corrupted Database:** Identified and addressed issues that affected the overall integrity of the database.
+**Incongruent Data:** Resolved inconsistencies, mismatched, and/or duplicate data.
+**Double Dots Numbers:** Rectified anomalies in numerical values, focusing on duplicated or irregular decimal points.
+**Data Quality Concerns:** Mitigated issues affecting the reliability and completeness of the dataset.

 ## Getting started
 1. Decide on a cleaned dataset to use from now on